MattLombana/Vulnerable-Apps/README.md

 ## Steroid Supreme

-This app is used to Demonstrate bash injection in python
+This app is used to demonstrate bash injection in python

+## iDoor

+This app is used to demonstrate Insecure Direct Object References (IDOR)